PratikAmatya/Kenji-University/README.md

 # Kenji-University

-This is a bootstrap based website.
+This is a bootstrap based responsive website.
-I have designed this website for a fictional kenji university, It is responsive as well.
+I have designed this website for a fictional university called "Kenji University".